dot theory, A way to better understand reality

 In a somewhat different style from the rest of this website this post here is written as a blogpost.

-At its simplest, Dot theory is a theory on how to understand the world better.
+At its simplest, Dot theory is a method for how to understand the world better.
 Not “how” to understand it, in the sense of a method that is right or wrong, but of a way that describes how to look at a situation with the expectation that the result will be that you’ll understand it better and can make better decisions from that understanding.
 The “how” in how to go through the logical process that results in the fact of probably understanding it better, so to speak.
-In this sense you could think of it as the logic that explains why things appear to be logical and then from that make the most logical decision i.e. the one with the best alignment with your goals.

-Most people might know that the debate on reality currently being fought in physics is that the question is whether, at its smallest sensible scale, the universe is made of particles or waves.
-Dot theory proposes that it is neither but fractals.
-Wavefcuntions, the idea of a particle and fractals are just ideas wrapped into language.
-They are not physical objects but things that are written in formulations to mean something or shape a landscape.
+Wavefunctions, the idea of a particle and fractals are just different epistemic ideas wrapped into the language of physics.
+They are not physical objects but things that are written calculably in formulations to mean something or shape a landscape.
 The beauty of fractals is that they can be seen as either wave or particle and as a fractal, depending on how much information you have and the perspective you take.
 That can be described as a mathematical function, but current math says that you can’t put a function as an object at the smallest scale.
-With the current innovations in Ai specifically, it is now possible to evaluate a landscape of functions to allow them to describe the pattern that emerges from them.
+With the current innovations in AI specifically, it is now possible to revisit that limitation and evaluate a landscape of functions to allow them to describe the pattern that emerges from them.

-However, there are two separate mathematical approaches you can take to achieve that, One is grabbing the data and comparing it like-for-like, and the other is to change the current mathematical framework and growing it to observe the recurring and emerging patterns.
+However, there are two separate mathematical approaches you can take to achieve that.
+One is grabbing the data and comparing it like-for-like, and the other is to change the current mathematical framework and growing it to observe the recurring and emerging patterns.
 The grabbing is what the behemoths in Ai are doing with strong prescription and motive from the current mathematical model.
 Just imagine what you can sell alongside expert medical care if you deduce a person’s innermost experience of life?
 The good pieces of news are that a) this invasion is very hard to do because of privacy laws and that b) the “growing it” approach (mine) is relatively simple and cheap to do and doesn’t need quantum computers.
 It just hadn’t been thought of.

 As an application, this would effectively and rapidly result in a cheap and very accessible healthcare platform that would be easily run by national health providers.
 As a system it also doesn’t compete on resources with the current stakeholders.
 It just asks the question as to whether, by taking additional factors into account, there is a way that in all probability would result in a better outcome than the ones already considered.
 It’s not a system that tells doctors what to execute, but rather one that refines or confirms the proposed care pathway.
 One that can be ignored or takn as inspiration for a renewed consideration.
 That’s the “free will” I go on about quite a bit if you’ve read other pages about physics and logic.
 A man called Bell wrote extensively on the mathematical formulations for this.